 You can request that we not transfer your personal information to unaffiliated third parties for the purposes of direct marketing or any other purposes.

-If you would like the Alliance to stop sending promotional communications to your email address, you may opt out of receiving them by following the “unsubscribe” instructions at the bottom of each communication.
+If you would like Z-Wave to stop sending promotional communications to your email address, you may opt out of receiving them by following the “unsubscribe” instructions at the bottom of each communication.